On March 8, 1889, at the age of 22, Lillie married 28-year-old John Walters (1861-1945) at Scott, Van Wert County.

 John was a native of Kentucky.

-They had three children – Daniel Alexander Walters, Mamie "Mayme" Hawley and Caroline Elizabeth Riley.
+Together, the couple produced a family of three children – Daniel Alexander Walters, Mamie "Mayme" Hawley and Caroline Elizabeth Riley.

 The Walterses first lived in Scott and in Cook County, OH, before moving with Lillie's parents and adult siblings to Washington State in 1898.
 The relocation that was short-lived, as the family did not enjoy the cold, wet climate.
 The entire group decided to leave after only three months.

 Returning to the midwest, Lillie and John and the Knights set down roots near Gladwin, Gladwin County, in the north-central part of Michigan.
 A flat farming community, Gladwin is located about 30 miles to the west of Lake Huron's Saginaw Bay.
 Descendants of this large family still continue to live there today.

 The federal census of 1910 shows John, Lillie and their 24-year-old daughter Carrie making their residence together in Butman, Gladwin County.
 John's occupation that year was recorded by the census-taker as general farming.

 By 1920, with their married son Daniel making his home in Nester Township, Roscommon County, MI, Lillie and John moved there, and lived next door to their son and his family.
 They continue their life's labors as farmers.